Axway/amplify-central/content/en/docs/amplify_relnotes/archive/_index.md

 hide_readingtime: true
 ---

-This page displays the link to the Support Policy for Amplify Agents/SDK, and brief summaries of release notes for Amplify Central, Amplify agents, Analytics, Asset Catalog, Marketplace, Product Foundry, Amplify Platform Management, and Axway CLI.
-Enhancement overviews and bug fixes for each release are provided.
+This page displays the link to the Support Policy for Amplify Agents/SDK, and brief summaries of enhancements for Amplify Central, Amplify agents, Analytics, Asset Catalog, Marketplace, Product Foundry, Amplify Platform Management, and Axway CLI.

 For more details, click on the release note title to go to the corresponding release note.

+{{< alert title="Note" color="primary" >}}You must log in to this portal and be authenticated as an Axway customer to have access to release notes.{{< /alert >}}

 ## Support Policy for Amplify Agents and Amplify Agent SDK